buildtesters/buildtest/docs/buildtest_site.rst

 ------------------------------------

 Once you have picked a version of buildtest, you need to configure buildtest for your site, this requires you see :ref:`configuring_buildtest`.
-We recommend you see `buildtest-cori configuration <https://github.com/buildtesters/buildtest-cori/blob/devel/config.yml>`_ that provides how buildtest is configured at NERSC.
+We recommend you see `buildtest-nersc configuration <https://github.com/buildtesters/buildtest-nersc/blob/devel/config.yml>`_ that provides how buildtest is configured at NERSC.
 Once you have defined your configuration file you should make sure your configuration is valid by running::

     buildtest config validate